eliseevmv/Checkout-DotNet-Challenge/readme.txt

     REST APIs return HTTP status code to indicate if an operation was successful.
 For example, Payment Gateway will use 200 to show that an operation was successful, 422 to indicate that validation has failed and 500 for an internal server error.

-    Unfortunately, it is possible that not all payment failure scenario has a corresponding HTTP status code.
+    Unfortunately, it is possible that not every payment failure scenario has a corresponding HTTP status code.
     In case a payment has failed, Payment Gateway will assign its own status code and return it to the merchant in the response body.
     It will also store the status code in the data store together with payment details.

-    in case the payment failure has happened in the Acquiring Bank and it returns an error code, the Payment Gateway will assign its own status code on the basis of the Acquiring Bank status code.
+    in case the payment failure has happened in the Acquiring Bank and it returns its own error code, it is a good idea to add this information to payment details.
+However, the Payment Gateway will not store bank's error code directly.
+Instead, its own list of status codes should have values which correspond to bank error codes.
+Payment Gateway will map bank's error code to these status codes.
+This is done to protect Payment Gateway and its clients from unexpected code changes in Acquiring Bank.

-    5. Encryption
+    1.6.
+Encryption

+    Data at rest

     According to the requirements, the response should include a masked card number and card details.
+    Current version of Payment Gateway stores the masked card number and does not store the complete card number.
-    PCI-DSS should also be taken into consideration.
+    This is not production-ready.
+PCI-DSS should be taken into consideration.
+    In particular, card details should be encrypted according to the appropriate security standards.
+    As an alternatiive it could be possible to use a secure 3rd party service to store the credit card details.

+    Data in transit

+    Current versions of Payment Gateway enforces HTTPS (by using app.UseHttpsRedirection command) in order ensure that card details are not transmitted between Merchant and Payment Gateway unencrypted.
+It should also use HTTPS when calling Acquiring Bank.

-    6. Payment identifier
+    1.7.
+Payment identifier

     Payment identifier generated by the Acquiring Bank is not always available.
 It is possible that the Acquring Bank system throws an exception and returns an error message, which does not contain payment identifier.
     Payment Gateway should generate its own payment identifier, return it to the merchant and use this identifier in GET payment endpoint URL.